louking/runningroutes/runningroutes/docs/source/admin-guide.rst

 This guide instructions a **routetility**  administrator how to create and update routes in this database.

 To become a routetility  administrator, you must have be configured into the tool.
-If you get error messages, or can’t get past the Please Sign In screen during Logging In, please contact technology@steeplechasers.org for access.
+If you get error messages, or can’t log in, please contact technology@steeplechasers.org for access.

 Adminstrator's Manual